Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 ### 6/10

 Inventory does not reset after each level, instead once you use a block in one level it stays there and does not go back to inventory.

+### 6/11

+Fixed stair issue- stairs can be placed on empty space without dying